How Autonomous Vehicle Standards Ensure Safety

 Already, over 90% of automotive innovations are based on software-driven electronic components.
 These account for nearly half of a vehicle’s development costs.

-Such development also requires changes to the way the industry works and in the standards it employs.
+Such development also requires changes to the way the industry works.
+And it requires autonomous vehicle standards for safety.

 The AUTOSAR open systems architecture is a good example of changes in the industry.